-Who is Anthony Joshua fighting next?
+Who is Anthony Joshua fighting tonight?

-The Briton returns to the ring in London at the start of April
+The Briton returns to the ring in London tonight

-Anthony Joshua will return to the ring on 1 April, taking on Jermaine Franklin in London.
+Anthony Joshua will return to the ring tonight, taking on Jermaine Franklin in London.

 Joshua will look to get back to winning ways after two straight defeats by Oleksandr Usyk, who took the unified heavyweight titles from the Briton with a decision win 2021 before retaining the gold in a rematch last August.

-If Joshua is to build back to a world title shot, he will need to overcome Franklin here, and “AJ” will have the home advantage at London’s O2 Arena on 1 April.
+If Joshua is to build back to a world title shot, he will need to overcome Franklin here, and “AJ” will have the home advantage at London’s O2 Arena.

 American Franklin has some experience fighting a Briton on their home soil, however, with the 29-year-old’s last bout having come against Dillian Whyte in November.